There are many ways your best client can help you win more business.

 1. Developing your Ideal Client

-We covered this in the last article, but it makes absolute sense that you want more clients just like your best one(s).
+We cover this here, but it makes absolute sense that you want more clients just like your best one(s).
 Why wouldn’t you.

 2. Developing your Messaging

 Again we’re nicking the kudos of the last blog, but it’s still valid.

 Let’s get the obvious ones out of the way first shall we!
 Whether they give you referrals because you ask them to, or completely off their own back, you want them to give you referrals.
 It shows they trust you and believe in you.